epidemiology-stan/epidemiology-stan.github.io/index.md

 ## Epidemiology papers
 For a list of epidemiology papers using Stan, see [here](https://epidemiology-stan.github.io/papers).
 You can also find [here](https://discourse.mc-stan.org/t/stan-being-used-to-study-and-fight-coronavirus/14296/14) an updated list of papers specifically on Covid-19.

+## We need your help!
+If you're working in epidemiology and want to help to maintain this repo, please send an email to <leo.grinsztajn@polytechnique.edu> to be added to the Github repo.